bondalinga2/Digitech/README.md

 # Digitech

-Social Media App
-  - Chat Feature
+Chat App
+  - Login / Signup System
+  - Friend System With Requests
-  - Social Feed
+  - Messaging System

+To Add
+  - More Encrypted Storing Of Info
-  - Custom Profiles
+  - User Profiles
+  - Groups
-  - User Accounts
+  - And More